How to Cook the Perfect Steak Every Time โ Pan-Seared, Grilled, or Oven-Finished!

 To prevent or slow greying of meat, ensure it is tightly wrapped in plastic wrap to discourage contact with air.

 Dry aging steak improves the flavor and tenderness of beef.
-Dry aged steaks are hung in a temperature-controlled room that’s about 35℉ and 85% humidity.
+Dry aged steaks are hung in a temperature-controlled room about 35℉ and 85% humidity.

 The top 5 most tender steaks are: